 Cervical spondylosis is very common and worsens with age.
-More than 85 percent of people older than age 60 are affected by cervical spondylosis.
+More than 85% of people older than age 60 are affected by cervical spondylosis.

-Most people experience no symptoms from these problems.
+For most people, cervical spondylosis causes no symptoms.
 When symptoms do occur, nonsurgical treatments often are effective.

-For most people, cervical spondylosis causes no symptoms.
+Most people experience no symptoms.
 When symptoms do occur, they typically include pain and stiffness in the neck.

-Sometimes, cervical spondylosis results in a narrowing of the space needed by the spinal cord and the nerve roots that pass through the spine to the rest of your body.
+Sometimes, cervical spondylosis results in a narrowing of the spinal canal within the bones of the spine (the vertebrae).
+The spinal canal is the space inside the vertebrae that the spinal cord and the nerve roots pass through to reach the rest of the body.
 If the spinal cord or nerve roots become pinched, you might experience:

-Tingling, numbness and weakness in your arms, hands, legs or feet
+- Tingling, numbness and weakness in the arms, hands, legs or feet

-Lack of coordination and difficulty walking
+- Lack of coordination and difficulty walking

-Loss of bladder or bowel control
+- Loss of bladder or bowel control

 When to see a doctor